-The primary metric for the CC4A program is the number of eligible low to moderate income Californians who have replaced their older, higher-polluting vehicles with cleaner, and more reliable, modes of transportation.
+The primary metric for the CC4A program is the number of eligible low- to moderate-income Californians who have replaced their older, higher-polluting vehicles with cleaner, and more reliable, modes of transportation.
 This is measured in two ways.
 One is through the participation rates in the air district programs.
 A second way is through the vehicle replacements, analyzed through the vehicle technology types and the alternative mobility options chosen.
 CARB staff also analyzed the Electric Vehicle Supply Equipment (EVSE or charging equipment) installations, and the number of charging cards given to program participants.

-Each air district witnessed a continued influx of new applications and interest throughout FY 2022-23.
-However, due to limited funding being available to CC4A programs, some programmatic delays, as well as new vehicle supply constraints and shipping delays exacerbated by the coronavirus pandemic and economic crisis, air districts were unable to satisfy the applicant demand during the FY 2022-23 as shown in Figure G-4.
+Each air district witnessed a continued influx of new applications and interest throughout FY 2023-24.
+However, due to limited funding being available to CC4A programs and some programmatic delays exacerbated by the economic crisis, air districts were unable to satisfy the applicant demand during the FY 2023-24 as shown in Figure G-4.
 This adversely affected program performance when compared to historical norms as detailed in the air district sections below.